Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 1

 Shortly after you start up the narrow lane, you'll come to this store, at 1530 Post Alley (tel.
 206/467-0788).
 It carries smoked salmon, prepared foods, crafts, books, and plenty of other inexpensive stuff from here in Washington.

-Take a Break -- Pike Place Market is full of surprises, not the least of which are the many excellent restaurants hidden away in quiet corners of the complex.
-One of my very favorites is Café Campagne, 1600 Post Alley (tel.
-206/728-2233), a classy little French cafe serving delicious lunches.
+Pike Place Market is full of surprises, not the least of which are the many excellent restaurants hidden away in quiet corners of the complex.
+One of my very favorites is Cafe Campagne, 1600 Post Alley (tel.
+206/728-2233), a little French cafe serving delicious lunches.
 The atmosphere is très French.
-Don't confuse this restaurant with the much more expensive and formal Campagne, which is above the cafe.

 Continue up the alley, and at Stewart Street, on the north side of the street, you'll see: